 Finally, some of the greatest memories are made from the participants’ daily interactions with their peers.
 Living together, sharing a simple dinner, or enjoying an evening at a local restaurant, create bonds unlike any other.

-Participants spend 18 days in a supervised environment.
+Participants spend their days in a supervised environment.
 Both the Program Director and expert counselors live in the same accommodations and are available 24 hours a day, 7 days a week.
 Our longtime Director of Summer Youth Programs (Armenia/France) Herminé Duzian leads the 2022 Discover Armenia Program once again this summer.

 Along with a committed team of expert counselors, Herminé Duzian, the AGBU Director of Summer Youth Programs (Armenia/France), serves as the Program Director of Discover Armenia each summer.
 Participants are supervised for the entire duration of the trip.